On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Introduction

-A construction in~\cite{Han4} shows that the bound on $p$ in Theorem~\ref{main} is optimal up to the value of $\varepsilon$.
-In view of the result of Parczyk and Person~\cite{Parc}, it ``saves'' a polynomial factor $n^{-\varepsilon}$ compared with the purely random model $G^{(k)}(n, p)$.

-We remark that Theorem \ref{main} holds for every $k+r\geq 4$ (however, one can not hope for the $-\varepsilon$ in the condition on $p$ for $k=2,r=1$).
-In fact, the case $k=2$, $r\geq 2$ was proved in \cite{Bott2}, and the case $k\geq 3$, $r=1$ is proved in~\cite{Han4} and independently~\cite{Mcdo}.
+We remark that Theorem \ref{main} holds for every $k+r\geq 4$ (however, one can not hope for the $-\varepsilon$ term in the condition on $p$ for $k=2,r=1$).
+In fact, the case $k=2$, $r\geq 2$ was proved in \cite{Bott2}, and the case $k\geq 3$, $r=1$ was proved in~\cite{Han4} and~\cite{Mcdo} independently.